 EXPERIMENTAL DESIGN

-35 verbs were incorporated into the experimental design of the study, which means that the sample of test items used was balanced with respect to the part of speech.
+Only verbs (35) were incorporated into the experimental design of the study, which means that a homogeneous sample of test items was used.
 All of the items in the study were selected from the Longman Communication 9000, based on the Longman Corpus Network and Longman Learner’s Corpus.
 To meet the aims of the study, as well as avoid any comprehension problems on the part of the subjects, frequently used words exhibiting a higher syntactic and collocational potential were chosen for the experiment.
 More challenging target collocation and colligation patterns of use were selected, with a view to engaging the subjects in the consultation of the examples provided for specific experimental conditions.
 To be able to assess the students’ ability to translate sentences from Polish into English through the use of the target syntax and collocation patterns of use selected for the purpose of the experiment, the participants were asked to translate the sentences by using the words made available to them in the space above the example sentences.